Morten Søndergaard: Life

 Morten Søndergaard was born in Copenhagen and grew up in Hjallese in Odense and graduated from Tornbjerg Gymnasium in 1984.
 From 1989 to 1991 he attended the Danish Writer's school (Forfatterskolen) in Copenhagen and obtained his MA in comparative literature at the University of Copenhagen in 1995.
 From 2002 to 2008 he co-edited the literary magazine Hvedekorn with Tomas Thøfner, and also co-founded the poetry magazine Øverste Kirurgiske (Upper surgery).
 In 2003 and again in 2007 he was nominated for the Nordic Council Literature Prize.
 He has since 1998 been living in Italy, first in the town Vinci, Tuscany, then in Pietrasanta.
 Søndergaard used his time in Italy as the basis for two of his works, Vinci, Senere and Processen og det halve kongerige.

-Morten Søndergaard has been married with Anna Maria Orrù.
-They lived in Italy for 8 years, first in Vinci and later in Pietrasanta, after which they moved back to Copenhagen.
+Morten Søndergaard is married to Anna Maria Orrù and they live in Pietrasanta, Italy.

 Morten Søndergaard plays for the Danish authors national football team.

 Several of his works have been published abroad and translated into English, Swedish, Italian, Norwegian, German, Arabic and French.

 Since 2018, Morten Søndergaard has been working on the development of the computer game Out of Words in collaboration with Danish game studio Kong Orange and animation studio Wired Fly Animation.